 Brunswick, Maine

 Brunswick is the northernmost Amtrak stop in Maine.
 The station is in a walkable area near several hotels, a historic district and Bowdoin College.
-You will need a car to visit lighthouses and the maritime museum, which you can rent at the nearby Hertz or Enterprise.
-Call ahead to verify availability and pick-up services.
+You will need a car to visit lighthouses and the maritime museum, which you can rent at the nearby Enterprise (pick-up service available with a reservation).

 More Information